How to Find Average with Blank Cells in Excel (4 Easy Ways)

 3. Combine Excel SUM and ROWS Functions to Calculate Average Counting Null Cells

 The objective of the third method is to combine the SUM and ROWS functions thoroughly to find the average taking the empty cells into account.
 The SUM function determines the summation of an array and returns an integer as an output.
-Alternatively, the ROWS function is a built-in Excel function under the LOOKUP and REFERENCE functions category that returns the number of rows existing within a given array.
-Let’s learn some steps to see how they work.
+Alternatively, the ROWS function is a built-in Excel function under the LOOKUP & REFERENCE function category that returns the number of rows existing within a given array.

 Steps: